michaelschueler/dynamics-w90/README.md

 * `Nk1,Nk2,Nk3`: Discretization of the Brillouin zone in the three directions.
 Set `Nk3=1` for 2D systems.
 * `file_ham`: File with the Wannier Hamiltonian.
 This is the `_tb.dat` file obtained from `Wannier90`.
 * `gauge`: Velocity gauge (`gauge=0`), dipole gauge (`gauge=1`), empirical velocity gauge (`gauge=3`), Peierls substitution (`gauge=4`)
-* `Output_Dens`: if `.true.`, the momentum-resolved density matrix will be written to file.
-Can be used to restart the calculation.

 #### TIMEPARAMS ####